tecnico-sec/Project-2025_1/project_scenarios.md

 ### Protection needs
 To comply with the GDPR, messages from MessagIST must be encrypted and authenticated.
-Ensure the following security requirement are met:
+Ensure the following security requirements are met:
-- [SR1: Confidentiality] Only the sender and receiver of a message can see its content
+- [SR1: Confidentiality] Only the sender and receiver of a message can see its content.
-- [SR2: Integrity 1] The receiver of a message can verify that the sender did wrote the message
+- [SR2: Integrity 1] The receiver of a message can verify that the sender did wrote the message.
-- [SR3: Integrity 2] It must be possible to detect if there is a missing message or if they are out of order
+- [SR3: Integrity 2] It must be possible to detect if there is a missing message or if they are out of order.
-- [SR4: Authentication] Messages are only send to their authenticated recipients
+- [SR4: Authentication] Messages are only send to their authenticated recipients.

 ### Security challenges
 #### Security challenge A
 Basic encryption is enough to comply with GDPR but it is not enough to convince the security experts from IST.
-As such, in this security challenger you are invited to implement a point to point encryption mechanism.
+As such, in this security challenge you are invited to implement a point to point encryption mechanism.
-Ensure the following security requirement are met:
+Ensure the following security requirements are met:
-- [SRA1: Confidentiality] Only sender and receiver can see the content of the messages
+- [SRA1: Confidentiality] Only sender and receiver can see the content of the messages.
 - [SRA2: Confidentiality] There must be a protocol that allows two students to exchange a key (in a secure way).
 You can assume the existence of a side channel for this.
 - [SRA3: Availability] If a user loses their phone, they must be able to recover the message history.

 #### Security challenge B
 Group conversations: some students want to use MessagIST to exchange messages in a group.
 Users that do not belong to the group cannot see any messages.
 Ensure the following security requirement are met:
-- [SRB1: Confidentiality 1] Only members of the group can see the content of the messages
+- [SRB1: Confidentiality 1] Only members of the group can see the content of the messages.
-- [SRB2: Confidentiality 2] Members that no longer belong to the group, must not be able to see any future message (they can still see previous messages)
+- [SRB2: Confidentiality 2] Members that no longer belong to the group, must not be able to see any future message (they can still see previous messages).
 - [SRB3: Confidentiality 3] System administrators have full access to the database (including the tables/collections with the messages exchanged by the users), however, they cannot see the content of the messages.